AntarikshVerma/AntarikshVerma/README.md

 My expertise encompasses Full Stack Development, Generative AI, Microsoft Technologies, and Cloud Technologies.
 I am proficient in Angular, .NET Core & MVC, C#, Javascript, Microservices, Cloud (AWS & Azure), LINQ, Entity Framework, WCF, SQL Server, Visual Studio, CSS, HTML, Team Foundation Server, VSTS, and GIT.

 I have extensive experience with Generative AI and AI skills including Azure OpenAI, RAG architecture, Azure AI Search, and Azure AI Studio.
-I have worked with various models such as GPT-3.5 Turbo, GPT-4, LLaMA 2, and LLaMA 3 and various vector databases.
+I have worked with various models such as GPT-3.5 Turbo, GPT-4, LLaMA 2, and LLaMA 3, cohere and various vector databases.

 One of my key strengths lies in my ability to effectively communicate and collaborate with clients.
 By closely engaging with them, I ensure a thorough understanding of their project requirements, allowing my team to deliver tailored and impactful solutions.
 My commitment to delivering high-quality results, combined with my passion for innovation in technology, has been instrumental in driving successful outcomes for both my team and our clients.